-1 GENERAL INFORMATION
+GENERAL INFORMATION

-The Parent is registered under the Companies Act 1993, domiciled and incorporated in New Zealand.
-The Parent is an issuer under the Financial Reporting Act 1993.
-The financial statements presented are those for the Group.
-The Parent is 100% owned by Sovereign Limited.
-The ultimate parent is CBA.
-The Parent's registered address is Level 2, ASB North Wharf, 12 Jellicoe Street, Auckland Central, Auckland 1010.
-The Parent's and Group's principal areas of business are life insurance and investment management.
+Sovereign Assurance Company Limited ("SACL") is registered under the Companies Act 1993, domiciled and incorporated in New Zealand.
+The financial statements presented are those for SACL and its subsidiaries (together, the "Group").
+SACL is 100% owned by ASB Group (Life) Limited.
+The ultimate parent is Commonwealth Bank of Australia ("CBA").
+SACL's registered address is Level 2, ASB North Wharf, 12 Jellicoe Street, Auckland Central, Auckland 1010.
+SACL's and the Group's principal areas of business are life insurance and investment management.